Hi! I'm

 The University of Minnesota, Twin Cities.

-My research examines why certain concepts—like number, knowledge, or mind—appear to demand deeper, more general definitions than those found in everyday life.
-Drawing on Wittgenstein's later philosophy, I explore how this appearance arises from misleading analogies, metaphorical pictures in our discourse, and the persistent assumption that meanings lie hidden beneath the uses of our words.
-Rather than offering traditional answers, my work aims to clarify how our linguistic practices generate philosophical questions and to dissolve them by revealing their sources to be illusory.
-This ongoing project is situated at the intersection of history of analytic philosophy, metaphysics, and the philosophy of language.
+I argue that this appearance arises from misleading analogies, metaphorical pictures, and the assumption that meanings lie hidden beneath the use of words.
+Rather than proposing new theories, my work seeks to dissolve philosophical problems by exposing the conceptual confusions from which they arise.
+This research lies at the intersection of the history of analytic philosophy, metaphysics, and the philosophy of language.

 I completed my PhD at UNC, Chapel Hill under the supervision of Alan Nelson, Ram Neta, and Markus Kohl.
 I earned my B.A. in Philosophy (magna cum laude) at Brown University in 2015.